isomerpages/mlaw-corp/_realign/1-keyfeatures.md

 cannot be terminated under the Framework.

-However, an eligible <hyperlink to Eligibility Criteria above> party to a **Contract of National Interest** may still seek a renegotiation of the price of the contract by serving a **Notice of Negotiation for Contract of National Interest** on the other party or parties to the contract.
+However, an [eligible](/realign/key-features#1eligiblity) party to a **Contract of National Interest** may still seek a renegotiation of the price of the contract by serving a **Notice of Negotiation for Contract of National Interest** on the other party or parties to the contract.

 Where the renegotiation fails, the party seeking a renegotiation of the price may lodge a **Notice for Repricing** with the Registrar and serve the Notice of Repricing on the other party to the contract, to seek an adjustment of the price by an Assessor.